-Another way to think through your decision is to evaluate your use against the same factors that the courts use (note, there are no bright lines or deminimus uses that are 'safe').
+Additional, you may want to evaluate your use against the same factors that the courts use (note, there are no bright lines or deminimus uses that are 'safe').

 Please understand that Fair Use is not a checklist nor is it a vote where the majority of factors rules.
 Fair use is about striking a balance that permits use for the public good that does not do too much harm to the creator of the original work.

 You can document your decision (highly recommended) using this tool.
 Maintaining your own records can assist you in the event of a dispute.